dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-empty-or-incomplete-columns-with-nulls.md

 ---
-title: How to detect empty and incomplete columns
+title: How to detect empty and incomplete columns with examples
 ---
-# How to detect empty and incomplete columns
+# How to detect empty and incomplete columns with examples
 Read this guide to learn how to detect empty columns or incomplete columns containing too many null values in a dataset.

 The data quality checks that detect empty and incomplete columns are configured in the `nulls` category in DQOps.